Although it may seem like a new, need-to-know-about skincare ingredient, kojic acid has been around for quite some time.

 Can Kojic Acid Remove Acne Scars?

 Kojic acid has mild antibacterial and antifungal properties that can show effectiveness against acne-causing bacteria as well as inhibit the overgrowth of yeast on the surface of your skin.

 This can prevent unwanted acne breakouts and fungal infections.

-However, due to its excellent brightening properties, kojic acid is exceptionally effective in reducing the discoloration that often comes as a result of acne scars.
+However, due to its excellent brightening properties, kojic acid is exceptionally effective in reducing the discoloration that often comes from acne scars.

 Although it doesn’t soften the thickness of the scar tissue, it may reduce brown spots, hyperpigmented areas, and even post-inflammatory erythema.